 Multiple Sclerosis Society

-Parkinson’s UK fund a twice weekly exercise class for people with Parkinson’s disease at Yasp physiotherapy clinic.
+Parkinson’s UK fund a weekly online exercise class for people with Parkinson’s disease.
 They also fund the initial physiotherapy assessment and follow up, which is all completely free for the participant.

 We work collaboratively with NHS Shetland’s Physiotherapy Department so that if you wish you may have NHS treatment in addition to treatment at Yasp.
 To enable this we provide you with a short written report, free of charge, that you can share with your NHS physiotherapist.
 We also encourage you to share a copy of your Yasp Physiotherapy report with your GP.